Find a mentor

-For myself, when I am seeking knowledge I try to focus on a couple of things:
+When I am seeking enlightenment I try to focus on a couple of things

-- I try to follow-up with an email explaining the specific things I took away from our session.
+- Follow-up with an email explaining the specific things I took away from our session.
 It is as much of a wrap up of notes as it is a show that I take their time seriously.